Optimal Area-Sensitive Bounds for Polytope Approximation: Additional Results

-To see this, observe that the flat sides of $K_{\delta}$ contribute zero to the integral.
-Each circular arc has curvature $1/\delta$, and so altogether they contribute a total of $2 \pi \delta / \sqrt{\delta} = 2 \pi \sqrt{\delta}$ to the integral.
-Therefore, the hypothesized uniform bound would imply the existence of an $\eps$-approximating polygon with $O\big(\sqrt{\delta/\eps}\big)$ sides. \footnote{Note that we cannot apply Gruber's or B{\" o}r{\" o}czky's theorems directly to $K_{\delta}$, since its boundary is not twice differentiable.
+Boundary points along the flat sides of $K_{\delta}$ have zero curvature, and boundary points within each circular arc have curvature $1/\delta$.
+Since the circular arcs together cover a distance of $2 \pi \delta$ of the boundary, it follows that

+Therefore, the hypothesized uniform bound would imply the existence of an $\eps$-approximating polygon with $O\big(\sqrt{\delta/\eps}\big)$ sides, contradicting the lower bound of $\Omega(1/\sqrt{\eps})$ for all sufficiently small $\delta$. \footnote{Note that we cannot apply Gruber's or B{\" o}r{\" o}czky's theorems directly to $K_{\delta}$, since its boundary is not twice differentiable.
 In particular, the second derivative is discontinuous at the joints where each edge meets a circular arc.
 We can easily fix this by creating a sufficiently small gap at each joint and introducing a smooth polynomial spline of constant degree to fill the gap.
-Although the resulting body is not strictly convex, B{\" o}r{\" o}czky showed that this assumption is not necessary for the bound to hold.} Depending on the constant factors hidden in the asymptotic notations, we can set $\delta$ sufficiently small, so that this is smaller than Dudley's $\Omega(1/\sqrt{\eps})$ lower bound on the number of sides needed to approximate $K_{\delta}$, yielding the contradiction.
+Although the resulting body is not strictly convex, B{\" o}r{\" o}czky showed that this assumption is not necessary for the bound to hold.}